munificent/craftinginterpreters/book/optimization.md

 We'll start with numbers since they have the most direct representation under NaN boxing.
 To "convert" a C double to a NaN boxed Lox Value, we don't need to touch a single bit -- the representation is exactly the same.
-But we do need to convince our C compiler of that fact, which is made harder by defining Value to be a uint16_t.
+But we do need to convince our C compiler of that fact, which we made harder by defining Value to be a uint64_t.

-We need to get the compiler to take a set of bits that it thinks are a double and use those same bits as a uint64_t, or vice versa, called *type punning*.
-The
+We need to get the compiler to take a set of bits that it thinks are a double and use those same bits as a uint64_t, or vice versa -- called **type punning**.
-<span name="close">closest</span> thing to an officially supported way of doing
-that in C is through a union:
+The <span name="close">closest</span> thing to an officially supported way of doing that in C is through a union:

 <aside name="close" class="bottom">